St John Northern Territory: Fleet

 St John Ambulance NT employs various vehicles in their fleet.
 Of the most common of ambulances is the Mercedes-Benz Sprinter which serves as the organisation's primary means of emergency patient transport.
-The Toyota Fortuner is used as Critical Response vehicles while the Toyota Land Cruiser is used in remote and rugged areas.
-The service is also introducing Toyota HiAce vans fitted with suspension lifts for Nhulunbuy and other remote areas.
+The Toyota Fortuner is used as Critical Response vehicles and command cars, while the Toyota Land Cruiser is used in remote and rugged areas.
+Two Ford Ranger Operational Support Vehicles are in service equipped to manage mass-casualty incidents in remote areas.
+The service is also introducing Toyota HiAce vans fitted with suspension lifts, bull bars, and a 4x4 conversion for Nhulunbuy and other remote areas.

 Communications

 The St John Emergency Communications Centre (ECC) operates out of the Joint Emergency Services Communications Centre (JESCC).
 St John uses the Northern Territory Police Force Computer-aided dispatch system.
 This service also coordinates responses outside of ambulance response areas within the NT.

 Volunteer

 The first Northern Territory volunteer division was formed in Darwin in late 1952 and has been serving the Northern Territory community since, ensuring that members of the public have access to First Aid services at a range of community and public events.

-The current Commissioner of Volunteers is Melissa Crompton MStJ.
+The current Commissioner of Volunteers is Melissa Crompton.